divio/divio-cloud-docs/how-to/install-system-packages.rst

 How to add arbitrary system packages to a project
 =================================================

-..  note:: See also: :ref:`install-python-dependencies`
+..  admonition:: See also

+    * :ref:`install-python-dependencies`

 All Divio Cloud projects are based on a customised Docker image, which uses a version of Ubuntu Linux.